 Among the most vulnerable links in a power network are points of interaction between live equipment and wildlife such as birds and scavenging carnivores.
 Taken together, these creatures present a constant threat to the safe operation of assets.
-Indeed, the global economy is said to suffer huge losses each year due to sudden power disruptions and data suggests that as much as 12 percent of these are due to wildlife.
-If outages classified as ‘source unknown’ are factored in, most of which are thought to involve wildlife, the annual impact is even greater.
-Moreover, this risk is only growing given the focus these days on lowering costs, saving space and making electrical infrastructure less visible through compaction – in the process also reducing the distances that need to be breached to create faults.
+Indeed, the global economy is said to suffer great losses each year due to sudden power disruptions and up to 12 percent of these are estimated to be due to wildlife intrusion.
+If outages classified as ‘source unknown’ are factored in, the impact is greater still since many of these also link to wildlife.
+Moreover, this risk is only growing given the focus on lowering costs, saving space and making electrical infrastructure less visible through compaction – in the process reducing distances that need to be breached to create faults.
 This INMR article from 2017 discussed how a regional utility in western Canada has responded to this threat by retrofitting vulnerable substations with protective covers and other wildlife deterrents.

 One of the considerations when it comes to composition of materials used in these products is suitability to an outdoor environment of electric field and persistent high UV.
-Materials must be inert and resistant to tracking and erosion as they will face the same stresses as insulators, including dry band formation that can leave carbonized dots on their surface.
+Materials must be inert and resistant to tracking and erosion since they will face the same stresses as insulators, including dry band formation that can leave carbonized dots on their surface.
 Users are therefore advised to look at the tracking and erosion performance as well as UV test data for any wildlife protection device they consider installing.
 This is the only way to be sure these products will survive for years in a potentially hostile service environment.
-It is also essential to ensure that whatever latches attach the devices to the equipment they protect must not deteriorate over the years.
+It is also essential to ensure that whatever latches attach devices to the equipment they protect must not deteriorate.
 If that happens, the devices can break off or shift under wind, exposing the live ends of equipment to contact by wildlife.